Kaisaurus/RND-p3-cards/README.md

-# Note to reviewer
-** THIS PROJECT IS INCOMPLETE **
-Sorry for this incomplete submission.

-Due to unforseen circumstances I was unable to finish the program in time.

-My Mentor recommended to post a unfinished project and request extension.

-Best regards, Kai

 ## React Nano Degree Cards Project

 This is a Android flash card app written using React Native.
-(It has not been tested for iOS)
+(It has not been tested for Android)
-It has the following funcitonality:
-* Not much yet...

 ### Requirements for the quick run
 * Git